-In Australia, at least 50% of women and 60% of men are overweight.
+In Australia, 50% of women and over 60% men are overweight.
 Choosing healthy foods and being active will help manage your blood glucose levels and your weight.
 Healthy eating recommendations for people with diabetes are similar to those for everyone, so there’s no need to prepare separate meals or buy special foods.
 Healthy eating can be enjoyed by your whole family.

 If you’re overweight, the best way to lose weight (and keep it off) is through eating healthy, balanced meals with sensible portion sizes.
 It also helps to be physically active every day.

 Healthy eating for diabetes includes selecting high fibre, lower Glycaemic Index (GI) carbohydrate foods and reducing fat, especially saturated fat.
 You’ll need to balance your food intake with exercise to maintain a healthy weight.

 The Dietary Guidelines for all Australians, produced by the National Health and Medical Research Council, are an excellent guide to help you make healthy food choices.
 In addition to following the Dietary Guidelines, there are a few extra considerations for people with diabetes:

 - Eat regular meals and snacks evenly throughout the day.
 This provides your body with a regular supply of energy and can help to control blood glucose levels (BGLs).
 If you need to lose some weight, eat nutritious lower energy snacks, like fruit or diet yoghurt, or limit how often you snack.

 - Include carbohydrate foods in each meal and snack.
 Carbohydrate foods are the best source of energy for your body and have a direct effect on your BGLs.
 They include: